 Stir, cover and cook in crockpot for 3-4 hours on high or until squash is very tender.

-Meanwhile, cook pasta according to package directions to be al dente.
+Meanwhile, in a large pot, cook pasta according to package directions until it’s al dente.

 Once the squash is cooked, remove bay leaves from mixture.